RoomPilot: Controllable Indoor Scene Synthesis via Multimodal Semantic Parsing: Related Work

 \subsection{Intermediate Representations and Constraint Optimization}

 Recent advances in scene generation have explored intermediate representations such as scene graphs \cite{ccelen2024design, lin2024instructscene, tang2023diffuscene, bai2023componerf} and layout optimization \cite{paschalidou2021atiss, fang2025ctrl, yang2024scenecraft, feng2024layoutgpt, ocal2024sceneteller, yang2024holodeck}.
 I-Design \cite{ccelen2024design} employs LLM agents to convert free-form text into scene graphs, optimize object layouts, and retrieve assets for personalized 3D interiors.
 ATISS \cite{paschalidou2021atiss} models scene synthesis as autoregressive set generation with transformers, while SceneTeller \cite{ocal2024sceneteller} uses in-context learning and 3D Gaussian Splatting to produce controllable and consistent scenes.
-These methods provide a structured way to model object relationships and spatial constraints, improving control over scene generation.
-However, they remain limited by the complexity of integrating diverse scene components.

-In contrast, our IDSL offers a unified representation that is more closely aligned with the design process, providing greater flexibility for generating complex, multimodal indoor environments.
-IDSL unifies multimodal input parsing, constraint modeling, and hierarchical generation.
-It achieves, for the first time, end-to-end generation from CAD drawings to fully interactive suites, offering a comprehensive solution for controlled scene creation.
+These methods encode object relations and spatial constraints using representations at specific abstraction levels.
+But the lack of a unified representation across architectural, layout, and object levels limits holistic expressing in complex indoor scenes.